learn-co-curriculum/uci-mod-3-triangle-classification/README.md

 # Triangle

-## Objectives
+## Learning Goals

-1. Define a custom error and use it.
+-  Define a custom error and use it.

 ## Instructions